Ruykii/Cloud-Security-and-Server/README.md

 The playbook implements the following tasks:
 - Download a container program, we used docker.io to create containers
+'''
-  '''sudo apt install docker.io
+    sudo apt install docker.io
     sudo systemctl status docker #This allows us to see if it is running.
-        # If it is not running use: sudo systemctl start docker'''
+        # If it is not running use: sudo systemctl start docker
+'''
 - Then download a image using 'sudo docker pull'
 - We downloaded specific containers from a docker hub using:
+'''
-  '''sudo docker pull cyberxsecurity/ubuntu:bionic
+  sudo docker pull cyberxsecurity/ubuntu:bionic
-      sudo docker run -ti bionic/ubuntu bash #this will allow us to run it'''
+      sudo docker run -ti bionic/ubuntu bash #this will allow us to run it
+'''
 - Now that we have created a container we can run ansible (by just writing ansible in to the command)
 - We added our private ip's of our webservers in to hosts, and changed the remote_user in ansible.cfg to match the admin username.
 This is a must if we want to connect our      playbooks to our webservers.